 Build and Handling

-Nikon has again made the Z7II from magnesium alloy and there are dust and weather-proof seals around all the joints and controls.
+Like the Z7, Nikon has made the Z7II from magnesium alloy and there are dust and weather-proof seals around all the joints and controls.

 Because of the additional memory card slot and processing engine, the Z7II is 2mm / 0.1-inch deeper than the original camera.
-I strongly suspect that this small increase isn’t noticeable, but if it is, it’s likely to be appreciated by some photographers as the grip will be a fraction bigger.
+When you’re shooting, this small increase isn’t really noticeable.

 In other respects, the Z7II looks and feels the same as the Z7.
-The Z7 feels very comfortable in my hands and I’m confident that the Z7II will as well.
+Both cameras feel very comfortable in my hands.

-I find that the textured thumb-ridge on the back of the camera gives excellent hold and my thumb fits neatly between the rear grip and AF-On and joystick controls just to its left.
+I find that the textured thumb-ridge on the back of the Z7 II gives excellent hold and my thumb fits neatly between the rear grip and AF-On and joystick controls just to its left.

 That puts the mini-joystick control within convenient reach to shift the AF point and navigate around the menus – although the easiest way to move around the menu and make setting selections is to tap on the screen.

 Near the lens mount, between it and the grip, there are a couple of function (Fn) buttons, I find the Fn1 button useful for accessing the white balance options quickly.
-With the Z7II, Nikon sets the Fn2 button to access the AF options to enable you to quickly activate the Eye detection and switch between human and animal Eye detection without going into the menu.
+With the Z7II, Nikon sets the Fn2 button to access the AF options by default.
+With the Fn2 button pressed, rotating the rear command dial takes you through the focusing modes (Single (AF-S), Continuous (AF-C) and manual (MF)) while the front dial is used to select the AF point selection mode (Pinpoint AF, Single-point AF, Wide-area AF (Small), Wide-area AF (Large) and Auto-area AF etc).
+This enables you to activate the Eye detection and switch between human and animal Eye detection without going into the Info menu.

 A switch on the back of the camera around the Display button allows you to switch between stills and video mode.